 Recent years: 2005–today

 The transformation of exhibitions into means for the exploration of themes and emerging problems is one of the CCA’s many responses to the worlds’ current circumstances.
-Since being appointed Director in 2005, Mirko Zardini has shaped CCA’s collection, research, exhibitions and programs to refocus the discussion on how we perceive and understand the surrounding in which we live, championing the need for a profound rethinking of architecture and contemporary urban planning.
+Since being appointed Director in 2005, Mirko Zardini has shaped CCA’s collection, research, exhibitions and programs to refocus the discussion on how we perceive and understand the surroundings in which we live, championing the need for a profound rethinking of architecture and contemporary urban planning.
 While shifting its attention from exhibitions “of architecture” to exhibitions “for/about/on architecture”, the CCA is establishing a broader understanding and definition of the field and the role of the architect.
 Recent research, exhibitions and programs encompass such themes as war, migration, health, energy supplies, and bottom-up planning.

 The CCA Collection continues to be enriched by new acquisitions and donations, including the Ábalos&Herreros archive, the Pierre Jeanneret archive, the archive of Foreign Office Architects and a large part of Álvaro Siza’s office archive, along with the collection of project archives related to the Archaeology of the Digital program.